AbolajiOsobamiro/text-file-search/README.md

 This source code is accompanied by a speed report, containing an analysis of the various other file search methods and algorithms that I tested before deciding on using the memory mapping method.

-I hope you enjoy using this tool as much as I enjoyed deveoping it.
+I hope you enjoy using this tool as much as I enjoyed developing it.